CMPSC-310-AI-Spring2023/temperature-reflex-agent/writing/report.md

-# Report by Add Your Names Here
+# Report by Andrew Briercheck and Nic Ingerson

 ## Planning, due on January 27th, 2023 by 9:30am